 What did the Court rule about Privacy Shield?

 The Court said that the ability of US law enforcement authorities to access, for national security purposes, personal data transferred from the EU resulted in limitations on the protection of personal data which are not equivalent to those required under EU law.
 As a consequence, the Court declared Privacy Shield invalid.

-Are transfers of data to the US under Privacy Shield still possible?
+Are international cross-border transfers of data to the US under Privacy Shield still possible?

 Depends – on which regulator you listen to.
 Most say ‘no’ and that all transfers on the basis of Privacy Shield are now illegal.